-AI-generated images, audio, and video have moved from novelty to everyday reality, reshaping how digital information is created and shared.
-In response, the European Union has built a legal framework meant to govern synthetic media across its full lifecycle.
-That framework is not a single law.
-Instead, it is spread across three main instruments: the Artificial Intelligence Act, the Digital Services Act, and the European Media Freedom Act.
-Together, they impose overlapping obligations on content creators, technology providers, and online platforms.
+AI-generated images, audio, and video are now part of everyday digital communication, which has changed how information is created and shared.
+The European Union has responded with a legal framework meant to govern synthetic media across its full lifecycle.
+That framework is spread across three main instruments rather than collected in a single law: the Artificial Intelligence Act, the Digital Services Act, and the European Media Freedom Act.
+The AI Act draws most of the attention, and its Article 50 deadline has an analysis of its own on this site.
+The other two laws are just as consequential for anyone who publishes or moderates images in the EU, and this article looks at how the three interlock.

 The European Regulatory Architecture